Illiquidity Risk Premium

-The Liquidity Premium is paid to those who allow others time with you money in order to earn outsized returns.
-While it is nice to have some liquid funds to pay emergency expenses, much of your money can (and perhaps should be) illiquid.
-Illiquid means tied up; unable to be immediately accessed.
+The goal: to earn outsized returns.
+While it is nice to have some liquid emergency funds, much of your money can (and perhaps should) be illiquid.
+Illiquid means tied up; unable to be immediately accessed, perhaps for years.

-Wait, why do I want my money illiquid?
+Wait, why do I want my money tied up for years?

-Illiquidity may earn extra premiums, and may also be better behaviorally.
+Illiquidity earns a risk premium and is beneficial behaviorally.
 Not only are you not tempted to sell in a downturn, you may also match future liabilities with access to funds.
-And in fact if you know the purpose of your money, you might do well to seek some illiquidity in your investments.
+And in fact if you know the purpose of your money, you might do well to seek some illiquid investments.

 - Safe and Liquid (with poor Returns)